-We have audited the financial statements of the Montgomery County Industrial Development Agency, a public benefits corporation, a component unit of the County of Montgomery, New York, as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the Montgomery County Industrial Development Agency's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Montgomery County Industrial Development Agency, a public benefits corporation, a component unit of the County of Montgomery, New York, as of and for the year ended December 31, 2024, and the related notes to the financial statements, which collectively comprise the Montgomery County Industrial Development Agency's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the Montgomery County Industrial Development Agency, as of December 31, 2023, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Montgomery County Industrial Development Agency, as of December 31, 2024, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.